yxuco/fabric-operation/az/README.md

 ```
 would create an AKS cluster with name prefix of `fab`, at the Azure location of `westus2`.

 Wait 10 minutes for the cluster nodes to startup.
-When the cluster is up, it will print out a line, such as:
+When the cluster is up, it will print a line, such as:
 ```
 ssh fab@51.143.17.95
 ```